-Dental Implant Healing Process & Osseo integration
+Dental Implant Healing Process

-At University Periodontal Associates, we understand how hard it can be to lose teeth.
+At University Periodontal Associates, Dr. Dennison and our team understand how hard it can be to lose teeth.
 Many people see tooth extractions as the most cost-effective solution to many dental problems like severe decay or trauma.
 In reality, few dental issues end up being more costly in the long-run than tooth loss.
 One of the biggest problems with tooth loss is the hugely negative impact it has on your quality of life.
 It becomes difficult or impossible to eat the things you normally would and many times your face begins to lose it is the natural shape and begins to look sunken.
 Dental implants can restore your ability to eat and speak as you did before tooth loss, and give you a perfect smile you have always wanted.

 Bone Loss From Tooth Loss